Saturday July 30th, 2022, 0700-1200

 I could spend all summer just hiking around Glacier, it’s so special.
 It really makes me wonder sometimes why I’m walking hundreds of miles on roads in the middle of nowhere, in 100 degree heat, to complete the PNT.
 Today was a bonus hike I’d built into my schedule, just because.
 I’d actually hoped to do more hiking around Glacier but it was already almost August and I still had half the PNT waiting.
 One day was about all I could spare.
 Really it wasn’t even a bonus day since I would’ve needed to hike the miles to Chief Mountain anyway.
 Instead, I was hiking a few extra miles south to Many Glacier via the Ptarmigan tunnel… perhaps the most famous hike in the park.

 The 240′ long tunnel was built in the 1930s by the CCC.
 It was made strictly for tourists and pack animals, connecting the Many Glacier and Belly River valleys.
-It was still closed for the winter last time when I hiked south on the CDT.
+It was still closed for the winter when I hiked south on the CDT during my first visit to GNP.
 The route holds snow until pretty late and the deeply cut switchbacks are dangerous if obscured, so generally it doesn’t open until mid-July.
 I’d hit it perfectly this time, with snow still dotting the landscape, the waterfalls pumping, and wildflowers everywhere.
 The lead up to the tunnel was glorious, with views into several valleys and down to numerous lakes.
 It was many miles of open alpine bliss.

+I had breakfast at the meal prep area with Wolverine and Purple, a PNT WEBO that was starting his first full day.
+They knew each other from the CDT and he sounded pretty experienced.
 Overnight, I’d heard the ranger horses whinnying and galloping through the nearby field.
 I wondered what might be bothering them in the middle of the night… grizzlies, wolves, cougars?
 Probably just mosquitoes.
 Or perhaps just feeling frisky.
 As I was having breakfast, I did hear wolves howling…3rd time this year.
-Later as I walked through the field, 2 horse and 1 mule greeted me.
+Later, as I walked through the field, 2 horse and 1 mule greeted me.
 It seemed like they were some lucky beasts of burden to live in a field with such gorgeous views and bountiful grass.
 But I also noticed many scabs and rubbed-raw skin on their faces and necks, no doubt from all the bug bites.
 Poor things.
 I gave each a good scratch behind the ears, which in the case of the mule, was significant.
 I’d have gone insane by now without the refuge of my tent and clothing.

-I also spotted a Bighorn sheep ram down by the river.
-At the time, I held the high ground, which is not a position bighorns like to be in.
+I also spotted a bighorn sheep ram down by the river.
+I held the high ground, which is not a position bighorns like to be in.
 He quickly ran away.
 Other bighorns I’d seen in the park before had completely ignored me.
 Besides the black bears the day prior, the wolves howling, the horses, and some marmots, this was the extent of my animal encounters in GNP this time around.
 Kind of disappointing.
 Still no grizzlies that I’ve ever seen.

 Of course the cut was the trail.
 I have to admit, I was nervous that it was going to be steep and sketchy…even after all the rock scrambling I’ve done.
 How could one of the most touristy trails in the park be so dangerous?
 It was not.
 Once I was on it, I realized just how wide it was.
 There was also a rock wall built along the edge.
 One would have to be really unlucky to fall off the cliff (though I later read a tragic story about a woman that did just that when her horse spooked and pushed her off.. horses are dangerous!).
 On a beautiful mid-summer day, the trail was spectacular.
 And very easy.